 The first thing you should attempt to do when you hear or see an emergency vehicle is to pull over to the edge of the road.
 When doing this you should stay clear of any intersection.
 When pulled in, you should stop moving.
 If there are pedestrians along the sidewalk, you shouldn’t drive toward them.
 Instead, wait until you find a space free of possible collisions.

-When you have found a safe place to pull over, you should keep your vehicle still, until the sirens have passed.
-There might be several emergency vehicles coming your way, so be sure to watch out for others before re-entering the road.
+When you have found a safe place to pull over, you should keep your vehicle still until the sirens have passed.
+Several emergency vehicles might be coming your way, so be sure to watch out for others before re-entering the road.

 While stopped, keep your foot on the brake.
 This will tell the emergency vehicle that you have stopped for them or are actively trying to stop for them.